 The current generation of catastrophe models are focused on a specific geographical market and mainly focus on direct losses that might be inflicted on exposures in that region.
 There is a growing realization that extreme events can cause indirect losses and consequential impacts on business systems and even insured exposures far beyond the geographical areas affected by the event.
-Events that can cause disruption to business operations, supply chains, trading links, communications and executive travel, creditors and commercial counterparts, markets served, and the macroeconomic environment are becoming of increasing concern for global businesses.
+Events that can cause disruption to business operations, supply chains, trading links, communications and executive travel, creditors and commercial counterparts, markets served, and the macroeconomic environment are of increasing concern for global businesses.

 New generations of catastrophe models are being developed to assess risks to global business networks, and to estimate how effects might propagate through the macroeconomy and even influence the financial markets and investment portfolios.
 A holistic description of the full range of potential threats is essential for this new generation of models.

-2 Definition of a Macro-Catastrophe Threat
+Definition of a Macro-Catastrophe Threat

-A 'threat' is defined as a potential cause of a socio-economic catastrophe that would threaten human and financial capital, damage assets, and disrupt the systems that support our society, with an ability to impact on an international or global scale.
+A 'threat' is defined as a potential cause of a socio-economic catastrophe that would threaten human and financial capital, damage assets, and disrupt the systems that support our society, with ability to have international or global impact.

-2.1 Criteria for inclusion
+Criteria for inclusion